cecilia-ofori/Try-again/solution.md

 git pull is a command used in Git to fetch changes from a remote repository and merge them into your current local branch.
 It's a combination of two operations:

 fetch and merge

+-d : Safe delete (only deletes if the branch is fully merged)

+-D: Force delete (if the branch has unmerged changes)